 I have three wrist splints.
 I have found that having a couple of splints to rotate between helps me be less irritated.

 This is my old splint.
-I’ve had it 8-10 years.
+I’ve had it several years, but I love it.
 My doctor sold it to me for like $50 the first time I went in for help with the cyst years ago— pretty sure I got screwed.
 This splint is fairly comfortable.
 It’s VERY rigid, and I can’t move my wrist at all if it’s tightened properly.
 It has a light liner that helps it not be so irritating inside.
 It’s kind of uncomfortable if you don’t tighten it up.
 When it’s tight, it really does take all the pressure off your wrist.
 I think I have the size X-small (I have super small hands and wrists), This brace used to bring my cyst down in a day or so…. until it didn’t.

 The only downside of this brace is that the Velcro bits get caught on stuff, so I just cut up a colorful mate-less sock and use that as a cover (see below):